bmariga/simple_shell/README.md

 # Simple shell Project
 An ALX Group Project

 # Introduction
-HSH, A simple UNIX command interpreter that reads commands and executes them and prints an output.
+A simple UNIX command interpreter that reads commands and executes them and prints an output.